 Seasonal fluctuations reflect the annual hydrologic cycle which is characterized by higher net basin supplies during the spring and early part of summer with lower supplies during the remainder of the year.
-Seasonal water levels on Lake Ontario generally peak in the summer (June; 75.1 m) with the lowest water levels generally occurring in the winter (December; 74.5 m).
-The average annual water level fluctuation is approximately 0.6 metres.
-Although water levels below chart datum are rare, the lowest monthly mean on record is approximately 0.46 metres below chart datum.
+Seasonal water levels on Lake Ontario generally peak in the summer (typically in June) with the lowest water levels generally occurring in the winter (typically in December).
+The average annual water level fluctuation has been approximately 0.6 metres, but this is changing.
+Although water levels below chart datum are rare, the lowest monthly mean on record was approximately 0.46 metres below chart datum.